Attached is the handout used at the Pruning Class with Master Gardner Robert Sweet.

 - Use limited pruning to remove dead wood (June through September), to reduce water sprouts and to let in light.
 This allows enough time for wound closure before Winter.

 - Effective pruning requires good quality, sharp tools.
-Clean the blades of the tools with isopropyl alcohol or mild bleach between cutting diseased and healthy branches, as well as between each healthy tree in order to reduce the spread of disease.
+Clean the blades of the tools with isopropyl alcohol between cutting diseased and healthy branches, as well as between each healthy tree in order to reduce the spread of disease.

 - Use hand pruners to cut “finger-sized” (1/2 inch in diameter) branches.